spatie/flare-branding/README.md

-# flare-brand
+# Flare brand

-Assets for the Flare brand
+Assets for the Flare brand.